a-bentofreire/abeamer/docs/sources/roadmap.md

 ## General

 - Research how to fix vsc max file watcher problem.
+- Research on the side-effects of no longer using `clip-path` on body to allow to add widgets and toolbars to the ABeamer.
 - Port core parts to plugins.

-### Command-line
-- Allow to define the gifs optimization level.

 ### Teleportation
-- Allow to delay the teleportation initial snapshot.
 - Create a complete example of how to send to teleport and receive in the server side.
 - Add setup parameters to the teleported story.
 - Add video sync information to the teleported story.